msainsburydale/NeuralEstimators.jl/docs/src/advancedusage.md

 # Generate the data used for training and validation
 K = 50000  # number of training samples
-m = 500    # number of independent replicates in each data set θ_train  = sample(K)
+m = 500    # number of replicates in each data set θ_train  = sample(K)
 θ_val    = sample(K ÷ 5)
 τ_train  = sampleτ(K)